uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 # Future improvements
 - Make Ansible work with Uyunis system groups.
-- Allow adding Ansible playbooks to custom state recurring actions to support executing multiple playbooks in order.
+- Allow adding Ansible playbooks to custom state recurring actions to support executing multiple playbooks in order or have it directly integrated into existing playbook execution.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The following points still need to be investigated in:
-- It looks like the `inotify beacon` requires `python3-inotify package` to be installed on every control node.
-Is this beacon already available by other means or do we have to make sure the package is installed when setting up a new control node in Uyuni?
-- How to update the `inotify` beacon from the webUI when new inventories added/removed?
-- How will the results of the `ansible.targets` state triggered through above beacon be handled by the java backend?
+There are currently no more unresolved questions.